 As a housewife and mom so much of my life is consumed with trying to master the “proper care and feeding” of my family: cooking, shopping, meal planning, housework, carpooling and homeschooling, and the list goes on . . . and . . . on!

-And while I know that God’s word encourages me to be “busy at home” and that taking care of my family is my number one, God ordained priority; it also encourages me to have a heart that continually seeks out meaningful opportunities to impact the lives of others outside of my family circle.
+And while I know that God’s word encourages me to be “busy at home” – and taking care of my family is my number one, God ordained priority – it also encourages me to have a heart that continually seeks out meaningful opportunities to impact the lives of people outside of my family circle.